ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/month-view.md

 ### Date Cells

-`CalendarDayCellStyle` inherits `CalendarCellStyle` and provides the following additional stying properties:
+`DayCellStyle` inherits `CellStyle` and provides the following additional stying properties:

 * `showEventsText`: Shows or hides the event text shown in the date cell.
 All events are indicated by a shape, regardless if the title is shown or not.
 * `eventTextColor`: Gets or sets the text color for the events shown in the date cell.